Bob McCammon: Hockey career

-McCammon never played in the NHL, spending his entire career in the minor leagues, playing centre with the Port Huron Flags/Wings (International Hockey League) for nine years, and then beginning his coaching career with the same team (1973-74).
+McCammon never played in the National Hockey League (NHL), spending his entire career in the minor leagues, playing centre with the Port Huron Flags/Wings for nine year in the International Hockey League (IHL).

+He began his coaching career in Port Huron during the 1973–74 IHL season.
 He later became head coach of the Maine Mariners of the American Hockey League and won the Calder Cup in 1977-78 and 1978–79, the first two years of the team's existence.
 McCammon had two stints as head coach of the Philadelphia Flyers, also serving as the team's general manager during the latter.
 He was also the head coach of the Vancouver Canucks and an assistant coach for the Edmonton Oilers on two occasions.
-Interestingly, in the two times he was fired as coach (Philadelphia and Vancouver), he was replaced by Pat Quinn.
+In the two times he was fired as coach (Philadelphia and Vancouver), he was replaced by Pat Quinn.
 With Vancouver in 1988–89, he was runner-up to Pat Burns of the Montreal Canadiens for the Jack Adams Trophy as NHL Coach of the Year.
-He won the Stanley Cup with the Edmonton Oilers in 1987 as director of player development, and in 2002 and 2008 as a scout with Detroit.
+He won the Stanley Cup with the Edmonton Oilers in 1987 as director of player development and in 2002 and 2008 as a scout with Detroit.
 McCammon's name was added to the Stanley Cup in 2002 with Detroit.